dnzc/theorem-guide/README.md

 - Homepage revamp:
   - New "hero" section (different for different themes)
   - "About" section -> FAQ section
-- New domain, tripos.guru
+- New domain

 ### 19/12/24

 #### Changed

-- New domain notes.danielc.rocks; primary purpose of the site is now storage of course notes
+- primary purpose of the site is now storage of course notes
 - Consistent styling of theorems, defns, examples etc
 - Replace dark theme with light theme for easier readability